A Design Framework for the Simulation of Distributed Quantum Computing

 Simulation allows evaluating several different aspects of DQC systems.
 First of all, the correctness of a compiled circuit.
 Indeed, by simulating its execution on an ideal quantum network, it is possible to analyze the output of the distributed computation, consisting in a quantum state and a classical binary string, respectively before and after the final measurement of the qubits.
-By repeating the same simulation several times, it is possible to estimate the probability mass function of the classical output.
-The obtained output can be compared to the desired one by means of two performance indicators, namely the \textit{classical fidelity} and the \textit{quantum fidelity}.
+By repeating the same simulation several times, the obtained output can be compared to the desired one by means of two performance metrics, namely the \textit{classical fidelity} and the \textit{quantum fidelity}.

 Classical fidelity (usually denoted as Hellinger fidelity and related to, although different from, the Bhattacharyya coefficient) is a measure of the amount of overlap between two statistical samples or populations.
 It thus allow comparing the probability mass function of the classical output to the desired one.